Join the Conversation About Influenza

 I am a male 80 yr old, having had my 2 shots plus a booster.
 Do you advise me to get another booster?

-Lameduck71 asked over 1 year agoThank you for your question.
+Lameduck71 asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.